Skip to main content

 2. Or, select a pre-existing report as a template and customize it from there.

 4. Once complete, you will be brought to the new report in the My Reports section of your dashboard.
-You'll then see an Edit Report button on the report, which will allow you to make your desired edits.
+You'll then see an Edit Report button on the report, allowing you to make your desired edits.

 Editing Your Widgets